-Purpose of the standards & compliance
+Purpose of the standards and compliance

-The NHS Employment Check Standards set out the six key checks that all NHS organisations within England are required to undertake in the appointment and ongoing employment of individuals in the NHS.
+The NHS Employment Check Standards set out six key checks that all NHS organisations within England are required to undertake in the appointment and ongoing employment of individuals in the NHS.

 Pre-appointment checking seeks to verify that applicants meet the preconditions of employment.
 The standards, last updated in March 2016, include those that are required by law or are otherwise considered mandatory.

 The NHS Employers organisation has developed these standards in partnership with the Department of Health, the Centre for the Protection of the National Infrastructure and employers in the NHS.

 Employers have a duty of care to patients and staff to ensure that all reasonable checks are undertaken to identify any reason that, if known, would result in an individual not being appointed to undertake activities on their behalf.
 It is therefore crucial that employers ensure that those working within their organisation: